eisental/RedstoneChips/circuitdocs/Divider.md

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/divider.java)

-For a detailed example of building a chip that uses a variable number of input bit sets read the [AND gate documentation](And).
+For a detailed example of building a chip that uses a variable number of input sets read the [AND gate documentation](And).

 * * *